 More complex and expensive changes would save even more: upgrading boilers, insulating solid walls, double-glazing, putting in solar panels.

 Heat-loss monitoring at typical house

-An in-depth analysis of heat losses at the typical 1960s house pictured above, showed the walls and windows to be the main culprits, and losses through the floor to be relatively small.
+An in-depth analysis of heat losses at the typical 1960s house pictured above, showed the walls and windows were the main culprits, and losses through the floor were relatively small.

 Dataloggers on the inside and outside of the walls (connected via small holes through the window-frame) measured the difference in temperature between inside and outside, which correlated to heating use.

 Additionally, the Green Factory did a full Passivhaus analysis of the home.

 How can we generate money and electricity for our town?

 Local firm Sims Solar surveyed Wallingford and Crowmarsh community buildings for their solar potential.
 There were 33 that could house as many as 4640 solar panels!
 At a cost of £2.5 million (estimated), we could generate enough electricity to meet the needs of 250 households.

 The Answer could be Blowing Through the Wind Turbine